Atlas of plant and animal histology

-The cardiovascular system is the main system for communication between the different inner parts of the body of animals.
+The cardiovascular system is the main system that communicates the organs and internal regions of the body of animals.
 It pumps and conducts the blood to irrigate every body region.
-Blood is necessary for transporting food, waste products, oxygen, carbon dioxide, hormones, immune system cells, and to maintain pH balance.
+Blood is necessary for carrying nutrients, waste products, oxygen, carbon dioxide, hormones, immune cells, and to maintain pH balance.
 It also has other functions, like regulating the body temperature.

-The cardiovascular system is a double circuit, one irrigating the lungs, and the other irrigating the rest of the body (Figure 1).
-Both begin and end in the heart, which is the organ in charge of keeping the blood in ceaseless motion.
-The pattern of blood vessels is the same in the two circuits: heart, arteries, arterioles, capillary net, small veins, veins, and heart again.
-Sometimes, arterioles or small veins may be found connecting two capillary nets.
+The cardiovascular system is a double circuit, one irrigating the lungs and the other irrigating the rest of the body (Figure 1).
+Both begin and end in the heart, which is the organ in charge of keeping the the continuous flow of blood.
+The pattern of blood vessels is the same in the two circuits: heart, arteries, arterioles, capillary network, small veins, veins, and back to the heart.
+Sometimes, arterioles or small veins may be found connecting two capillary networks.
 This is a portal system, like the hepatic portal system, which includes the intestine and liver.

 The stalling of blood circulation leads to the death of tissues, mainly due to a lack of oxygen.
-Some tissues are more susceptible to damage caused by oxygen depletion.
-For instance, hands and kidneys may be viable after 1 hour without oxygen, whereas the cornea may live for several hours out of the body.
-However, the heart and the brain develop damage after several minutes without blood circulation.
-Under some circumstances, there are animals that can change the normal blood flow to get adapted to low oxygen concentrations.
-For instance, during diving, the flow of blood that irrigates the vital organs is increased, and the less-vital organs receive lower blood flux.
+Some tissues are more vulnerable to damage caused by oxygen depletion.
+For instance, while the hands and kidneys may remain viable for 1 hour without oxygen, the cornea can survive for several hours out of the body.
+However, the heart and the brain develop damage after a few minutes without blood circulation.
+Under some circumstances, there are animals that can change their normal blood flow to adap to low oxygen concentrations.
+For instance, during diving, the flow of blood that irrigates the vital organs is increased, while the less-vital organs receive lower blood flux.
 This is a reflex mediated by the brain.
-When seals are diving (not breathing), their heartbeat decreases about 10 times.
+When seals are diving (not breathing), their heartbeat dorps about 10 times.
 Curiously, this reflex is present in fish taken out of the water, and it is also observed in hibernating animals.
 Although the blood pressure is maintained, the body temperature, metabolism, and heart rhythm are much lower.

 The main blood vessels are arteries, veins, and capillaries.
 Arteries and veins are made up of three layers, or tunics: tunica intima, tunica media, and tunica adventitia (Figure 2).
 The tunica intima is the innermost layer, in contact with the blood, and it consists of a squamous simple epithelium (endothelium), a basal lamina, and a layer of loose connective tissue.
 The tunica media is mainly composed of smooth muscle cells.
 The tunica adventitia is the outermost layer, and it is connective tissue.
 Arteries and arterioles show thicker walls than veins and small veins, respectively, to resist stronger blood pressures because they are closer to the heart.
 Arteries usually have a smaller diameter than veins and, together with their thicker walls, make them more rounded in histological sections, whereas veins show more irregular shapes.